Jay4BioPZ/adarescueteam-beerquest/story.md

 No difference is visible between the ratings of the subset adjusted in beerstyle and the original one, then the difference between gluten-free and usual ratings cannot be explained by a change in the beerstyle.

+The ratings given to gluten-free beers do seem lower than the ones for usual beers.
+There could however be two explanation for this.
+The first and obvious one is that the gluten-free beers would actually be worse than "normal" beers.
+Verifying this would require the IBL to send beer experts to objectively rate gluten-free beers.
+However, beer experts cost a lot of money and, given its political landscape, the IBL do not seem to finance science this much.
+The second explanation would be that people would have heard the same rumors as the one spreading among the IBL, and would have a made-up mind about gluten-free beers.
+People would then be harsher in the reviews.

+To check this, we added a sentiment analysis of the written reviews, with the hypothesis that we would way see more negative comments on the gluten-free beers with this second explanation.

+**implement Mathieus Sentiment analysis! (checking the plots)**

+![Sentiment_evolution_over_time](./assets/figures/Sentiment_study/sentiment_evolution_over_time.png)

 > Yet, even though the numeric ratings are lower for gluten-free beers, their consumption increased and kept increasing in 2017 for some countries (France, Belgium).
 Could this be because people do not seek to drink a good and tasteful beer when trying a gluten-free one, but to distinguish themselves socially (A characteristic of the "Bobo"s, even more intriguing as France and Belgium are the home of the locally famous "Bobo parisiens" and "Bobo bruxellois").
-Or could it be that the ratings were given as a comparison to beers with gluten, which could be biased by the expectancies of the reviewer?

-![Sentiment_evolution_over_time](./assets/figures/Sentiment_study/sentiment_evolution_over_time.png)

-implement Mathieus Sentiment analysis! (checking the plots)

-wait with conclu:
-Our conclusion that we hereby send to the IBDC is that, indeed, gluten-free beers seem worse than usual beers on all metrics seen.
-However this can mean two things, that gluten-free beers are actually worse than normal beers, or that the ratings given

 ### The Bobo Blueprint: Crafting the Profile Puzzle with Textual Analysis